curvednebula/go-rust-perf-tests/README.md

 ## First run

 **NOTE:** The tests were executed on Windows/Intel CPU.
-A few people reported different results on MacOS with Apple M CPU, where Rust performed better.
+A few people reported different results on MacOS with Apple M CPU, where Rust performed better, while not significantly.
+You can run the test yourself to verify the results.

 Rust was 30% slower with the default malloc.
 While the biggest difference was massive RAM usage by Go: 2-4Gb vs Rust's only 35-60Mb.
 But why?
 Is that simply because GC could't keep up with so many goroutines allocating memory?